 Downstairs in the epic Refuge library, I found a copy of Rebecca’s book Hope in the Dark.
 I totally recommend this book, which explores how change actually happens over time.
 The book helped me reorient my own concept of hope – and out came my Hope poem, at last.
 As Solnit writes:

 “Hope locates itself in the premises that we don’t know what will happen and that in the spaciousness of uncertainty is room to act.
 When you recognize uncertainty, you recognize that you may be able to influence the outcomes – you alone or you in concert with a few dozen or several million others.
 Hope is an embrace of the unknown and knowable, an alternative to the certainty of both optimists and pessimists.
 Optimists think it will all be fine without our involvement; pessimists take the opposite position; both excuse themselves from acting.
 It’s the belief that what we do matters even though how and when it may matter, who and what is may impact, are not things we can know beforehand.
 We may not, in fact, know them afterward either, but they matter all the same, and history is full of people whose influence was most powerful after they were gone.”

-So Hope doesn't mean we believe a particular outcome will happen.
-Hope doesn’t mean blind optimism.
-Hope means we choose to believe that the future is unwritten – and therefore that it is worth trying to write it.
+Hope doesn’t mean blind optimism, or crossing our fingers.
+Hope means we choose to believe that the future is unwritten — and therefore that it is worth trying to write it.
 It is a commitment to love in the face of uncertainty.

 I spoke my new Hope poem to my musical coconspirator Daniel Wander across the world on Skype one night, and he composed music for it, which we eventually recorded for my album Sacred Activist:

-But what about our planet; our climate?
-Many eco folks might say it's just realistic to believe that it’s not gonna turn out okay for most species on Earth.
+Many folks might say it's just realistic to believe that it’s not gonna turn out okay for most species on Earth.
 I can't argue with that.
 But I also reckon that believing we are definitely doomed is not helpful.